Developing Pavement Thickness Design incorporating the Catalogue and Mechanistic Approach

 A preliminary study in Sri Lanka provides important insights into mechanistic-empirical pavement thickness and overlay design for roadway networks.

-The current road pavement designs are based on empirical methods, based on Road Note 31, published by Transport Research Laboratory about 30 years ago.
-The empirical methods restrict the material properties to specified limits and as a result, most of soil and aggregates available in the country cannot be used for the road construction on an optimum way of usage.
+The current road pavement designs are based on empirical methods, based on Road Note 31, published by the Transport Research Laboratory about 30 years ago.
+The empirical methods restrict the material properties to specified limits and as a result, most of the soil and aggregates available in the country cannot be used for the road construction in an optimum way of usage.
 This situation has caused shortage of materials such as aggregates and as a solution the government expects to adopt the mechanistic-empirical approach for a road pavement thickness design.

 Road networks in Sri Lanka are structurally designed according to Road Note 31, which restricts the indirect material property to a specified-limit of the California Bearing Ratio value.
 As a result, a large amount of in-situ soil and aggregates available in the country have not been used as roadway construction materials in the context of optimum quantity.
 This may also result in over-estimated or under-estimated catalogues of the current pavement design guide without any consideration of the structural capacity of a pavement system.